realityfabric/tumblr_apps/README.md

 these functions are meant for serverside manipulation of blog data these functions were written and tested with node.js on Ubuntu 14.04

+You must have both Node.JS and NPM installed for the installation instructions to work

 dependencies installation:
 ```
 > cd /path/to/project/directory